somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * Space and Time are duals of each other.

 * Measure of space is equal to measure of Time is seen at the Equilibrium Phase Boundary of Space and Time: The Light Cone.
 This is what Einstein discovered in the Metric.
+The Einstein's Field Equations are the set of Maxwell's Relations that can be formed by composing Dualities.

 * Another way to see this is by seeing that Space and Time meet "orthogonal" to each other.
 This is a sign of Duality.